-The Internet User Stats (IWS) 2019 reported that over 56% of the whole global population were relying on the Internet to live their lives and do business online [18].
+The Internet User Stats (IWS) 2019 reported that over 56% of the whole global population were relying on the Internet to live their lives and do business online [26].
 Being in the cyber-physical systems (CPS) where the boundary between

-^{} Citation information: Yang Lu, Shujun Li, Athina Ioannou and Iis Tussyadiah, "From Data Disclosure to Privacy Nudges: A Privacy-aware and User-centric Personal Data Management Framework," published in Dependability in Sensor, Cloud, and Big Data Systems and Applications: 5th International Conference, DependSys 2019, Guangzhou, China, November 12-15, 2019, Proceedings, Communications in Computer and Information Science, vol. 1123, pp. 262-276, Springer, doi: 10.1007/978-981-15-1304-6_21.
-An extended version of the paper can be found at http://www.hooklee.com/Papers/DependSys2019a_full.pdf.
+\ This is an extended version of the following paper providing more detailed explanation to the work reported: Yang Lu, Shujun Li, Athina Ioannou and Iis Tussyadiah, "From Data Disclosure to Privacy Nudges: A Privacy-aware and User-centric Personal Data Management Framework," published in Dependability in Sensor, Cloud, and Big Data Systems and Applications: 5th International Conference, DependSys 2019, Guangzhou, China, November 12-15, 2019, Proceedings, Communications in Computer and Information Science, vol. 1123, pp. 262-276, Springer, doi: 10.1007/978-981-15-1304-6\21.
+Please use the above citation when referring to this paper.

 physical and cyber worlds is disappearing, people need to disclose personal data to many external entities (organizations and other people) for using their provided services.
 In addition, service providers often encourage their customers to disclose more personal data for added values, e.g., special discounts or more personalized services.
 As a result, many people have their personal data spread over many services, and frequently become victims of data breach incidents.
+Such data breaches have been happening at a larger scale - more frequently, impacting more users of more service providers.

 The importance of protecting user privacy has also led to a widely accepted concept called "Privacy by Design" (PbD).
 The PbD concept has been officially recognized by some new data protection and privacy laws such as the EU GDPR (General Data Protection Regulation) coming into force in May 2018, which clearly defines "data protection by design and by default" (Article 25) as one of the explicitly listed principles.
-In the most developed version consisting of seven principles [6], two principles "Respect for User Privacy" and "Visibility and Transparency" highlight the requirement of keeping privacy user-centric, operationally transparent and visible.
-Existing privacy protection mainly relies on organization-facing solutions such as data leakage/loss prevention (DLP) [12].
-With the focus on user-centric design, privacy-enhancing technologies (PETs) are developed to address privacy issues within different applications, such as on online social networks (OSNs) [35], cloud-computing platforms [23], mobile operating systems [19,24] as well as Internet-of-Thing (IoT) [7,28,23] environments.
-Despite existing methods proposed for user-centric privacy, we have observed a general lack of universal frameworks that can cover personal preference management, trade-offs between privacy risks and value enhancement1 as well as behavioral nudging.
+In the most developed version consisting of seven principles [8], two principles "Respect for User Privacy" and "Visibility and Transparency" highlight the requirement of keeping privacy user-centric, operationally transparent and visible.
+Existing privacy protection mainly relies on organization-facing solutions such as data leakage/loss prevention (DLP) [17].
+With the focus on user-centric design, privacy-enhancing technologies (PETs) are developed to address privacy issues within different applications, such as on online social networks (OSNs) [45], cloud-computing platforms [31], mobile operating systems [27,32] as well as Internet-of-Thing (IoT) [12,38,31] environments.
+Despite existing methods proposed for user-centric privacy, we have observed a general lack of universal frameworks that can cover personal preference management, trade-offs between privacy risks and value enhancement as well as behavioral nudging.
 This paper fills the gap by proposing such an "all-in-one" framework with the following key features: